solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 {{% notice note %}}
 You may need to modify the command below to match your version of Gloo.
 You can edit your deployment and copy the highlighted parts.
-Alternativly, you can use the `kubectl patch` method.
+Alternatively, you can use the `kubectl patch` method.
 {{% /notice %}}